-Ride 1940s train at WWII Manhattan Project facility.
-Tour guides, equipment displays and facility information.
-See the secret city by train.
+See the Secret City by train.
+Ride this 1940s train at the WWII Manhattan Project facility.
+Learn the backstory from tour guides, equipment displays and facility information.

 The train runs on the first and third Saturday of each month from April to September.
-During October, November and December the train runs on Saturdays and Sundays of selected weekend.
-On Saturdays, the trains normally depart at 11am, 1pm and 3 pm, and 1pm and 3pm on Sundays.
-Ticket prices are $19 for adults and $15 for children age 12 and under.
+During October, November and December, the train runs on Saturdays and Sundays of selected weekend.
+On Saturdays, the trains normally depart at 11 am, 1 pm and 3 pm, and 1 pm and 3 pm on Sundays.
+Ticket prices are $19 for adults and $15 for children ages 12 and under.
 Group rates are available for groups of 24 or more.

 Tennessee Vacation eGuide

 The 2014 eGuide gives you instant access to Tennessee’s irresistible attractions and destinations.
 Peruse venues online, then put in your order to get a free guide delivered to your doorstep.